acme25/Make-it-great/README.md

 # Make-it-great
 Trying out the makeathon challenge 7 by my own

+## Use Case
+Planners need to manually read and write down the materials from the construction plans.
+Zoë wants to automatize this process.
+Therefore we create a solution which is shown in this repository.

 ## How to use
 ### Voraussetzungen:
 - VS Code oder Pycharm als Applikation